noahwoo/noahwoo.github.io/llm-notes.md

       - Reference:
          - Fine-Tuning Language Models from Human Preferences, 2020, OpenAI
             - Date: 3/2/2023
-               - Tasks: Stylistic continuation(in sentiment or genre)/Summarization
+            - Tasks: Stylistic continuation(in sentiment or genre) and Summarization
             - Optimize over (x, {y_i}, b), LogLikelihood
             - Logits consist of reward from LM r(x,y) and KL dist. between new and old model
             - experiments:
                - summarization: pretrain 774M GPT-2 LM, then RL fine-tune
                - stylistic continuation: train with WebText from scrath, SFT on BookCorpus, then RL fine-tune
+         - Learning to summarize from human feedback, 2021, OpenAI
+            - Date: 3/21/2023
+            - Goal: advance methods for training language models on objectives that more closely capture the behavior we care about.
+            - Task: Text summarization on Reddit TL;DR dataset
+            - Annotation quality: aggreement level between labeler and researcher
+               - charge by working hours instead of # of annotated samples.
+               - hands-on with annotators closely
+               - a detailed procedure for anotation
+            - Four steps in loop
+               - pre-trained model:
+                  - Corpus: C4/Webtext/books/Wikipedia
+                  - 1~3 epoch on each, 300B tokens, context 2048
+               - supervised model
+                  - predict summary from Reddit summaries
+                  - initialized from pre-trained model, cosine LR schedule, log lineear sweep
+                  - batch size 128
+                  - sampling with T=0 for pair-wise evaluaiton by human
+                  - supervised model outperform SOTA on ROUGE score of CNN/DM dataset
+               - reward model
+                  - initialized from supervised model, replace the decoding matrix with a linear head to output scalar value
+                  - use pair-wise loss of preferred summary to unpreferred one
+               - Reinforcement Learning from Human Feedback
+                  - use separated transformer parameters for policy and value networks
+                  - BPE token generation as each step of episode, final reward model score as part of the RL Reward
+                  - KL distance between policy and init. supervised model also included in final Reward
+                  - policy network initialized with supervised model
+                  - value network initialized with reward model
+            - Results & Conclusions

          - Instruct-tuning: Finetuned language models are zero-shot learners, 2022, Google (OK)
    - Intelligence in GPT series
       - GPT-3: (davinci)